solariun/CorePartition/README.md

 Sipeed Longan Nano (GD32VF103 32-bit rv32imac RISC-V “Bumblebee Core” @ 108 MHz)

+Maix Bit Risc-V

 testes with I2C chain connections tested with ISP chain connections

 tested and developed at OSX
 tested at Linux
 tested at Linux PI Zero, 1, 3

+If you want to start, what about you dust off a old arduino, like a nano, and open the thread.ino example that comes with resource and have a look at it?

+# windows users

+This thread has been developped and test on windows, mac, some Unix and Linux but it has been developed using a macintosh, so I am using some unix features like link and it is not available on windows.
+So, in order to have all the exemples running on windows, copy CorePartition.c and CorePartition.h to the directory you want, open the the ino file using your Arduino IDE, select your board and port and just flash it.  it is fully compatible with all arduinos.

 This is how to use it